 West Side Story is showing now in cinemas nationwide.

-When it was announced in 2019 that Steven Spielberg intended to remake Robert Wise and Jerome Robbins groundbreaking 1961 West Side Story, many asked why?
-This is, of course, a common question when discussing remakes, mainly due to how poor many remakes of classic films have been over the years.
-But, West Side Story 2021 would finally see Steven Spielberg embrace the musical, so what could go wrong?
-The answer to this was plenty; after all, the 1961 version of West Side Story carries a place in many hearts as one of the best movie musicals ever made.
-The film’s position as a cinematic landmark all but protecting it from any interference over the years.
-Here Sondheim’s stunning songs and Bernstein’s luscious orchestral score only further elevated its place as an untouchable slice of cinematic history.
+When it was announced in 2019 that Steven Spielberg intended to remake Robert Wise and Jerome Robbins’ groundbreaking 1961 film, West Side Story, many asked why?
+A common and sensible question considering how poor, many classic film remakes have been over the years.
+But this was Spielberg, so what could go wrong?
+The answer to this was plenty; after all, the 1961 version of West Side Story carried a place in many hearts as one of the best movie musicals ever made and an untouchable cinematic gem.

 READ MORE: TICK, TICK… BOOM!